hanhunh89/k8s_install/README.md

 preferences: {}
 users: null
 ```
-if you run in root, paht is "/root/.kube/config"
+if you run in root, path is "/root/.kube/config"

-## confirm running k8s
+## [master] confirm running k8s
 all pod is peding or running.<br>
-if you got crashloopbackoff, .... cry..
+if you got crashloopbackoff, .... cry.... and go to "change containerd config"
 ```
 $ kubectl get pods --all-namespaces
 NAMESPACE     NAME                                  READY   STATUS    RESTARTS   AGE